postmannen/ctrl/README.md

 ]
 ```

-This is the same as the previos example, but it will also wait another 10 seconds after it noticed that an ACK was not received before the message is retried.
+This is the same as the previous example, but it will also wait another 10 seconds after it noticed that an ACK was not received before the message is retried.

 The flow will be like this: